PlanterApp/planter_blog/content/posts/newbie-gardening-mistakes/index.md

 ## Not planning your garden

 Not planning your garden is a very common mistake for new gardeners.
 It's easy to assume that gardening season starts with a fun trip to the garden center to load up on plants and seeds, then coming home and trying to figure out where to squeeze them in and how to grow them.
-While this laid-back approach can work, it can also cause almost all the other mistakes listed here- like starting plants too early or too late, or not having the right plants in the right areas of your garden (just to name a couple!)
+While this laid-back approach can work, it can also cause almost all the other mistakes in this article- like starting plants too early or too late, or not having the right plants in the right areas of your garden (just to name a couple!)

 Many gardeners enjoy the process of garden planning, but it does take some time to think through everything in detail.
 That's why the [Planter app](https://planter.garden/) is such a game-changer- you can easily plan your garden from virtually anywhere.
 Whether you're on a bus, on a comfy couch, or even out in your garden!
 Planter also makes it easy to make changes to your garden plans and visualize your garden.
 With a solid plan your garden will be set up for a successful growing season!